Peralta Stones: Treasure map

 According to local lore, the stones contain a map indicating the location of the Lost Dutchman's Gold Mine.
 Various claims have been made about the location of the gold mine based on an interpretation of the stones, and such claims appear at regular intervals—though no one has yet recovered a flake of Jacob Waltz's gold.

 Claims about interpretations of the map are many, as are accounts of the stones' origins, and most of those claims are made in self-publishing printers.

 According to Lon Safko, the stones were made by the Peralta family and handed down for generations.

 Danny Adams, in 2005, read the map as a coded message and claims the stones were made by Ted DeGrazia, a painter and art collector rumored to have burned (or buried) a collection of art worth $5 million rather than pay taxes on his property; Adams claims one of the stones reads "Be ready boy, are on a map on Arizona county scale, scale map" and aided by numerological analysis locates the mine in Upper Labarge Canyon.
 The treasure of paintings, supposedly hidden in the mine, is also connected, somehow, to a conspiracy of 50 businessmen from the Phoenix area to hide DeGrazia's work.

 In 2007, William and Michael Johnson (originally from Massachusetts) said that they had identified a privately owned cave as the mine, based on the clues left in the Peralta Stones.

 Location

 The Peralta Stones were held at the Arizona Museum of Natural History, 53 N. Macdonald, in Mesa, Arizona, previously known as the Mesa Southwest Museum.
 In June 2009, they were to go on extended display at the Superstition Mountain Museum, 4087 N. Apache Trail, in Apache Junction, Arizona.
 As of September, 2012, the stones are once again displayed at the Arizona Museum of Natural History.

-Travis E. Tumlinson's Manuscript

-In July 2015, Ryan Gordon acquired the original manuscript written by Travis E. Tumlinson titled, Challenge For Superstition Gold.
-The manuscript details Travis' discovery of the Stone Maps, his efforts to decode them and his journey through the Superstition Mountains with family and friends.
-The manuscript will be printed in multiple different languages and be ready in early 2016.

-Palomino Mountain Map

-"The ability to read these signs ofttimes depends upon the imagination of the person attempting to do the reading.
-He must put himself in the place of the person that was hiding the treasure and attempt to think as he did, and at that time."

-"The history of treasure symbols is in most part, lost.
-Most treasure symbols were created out of a need of personal identity and represent strong psychological ties to superstition and religion."